-Pompeian Connections was begun in 2013 to document the Leverhulme Trust funded research project ‘Social Network Analysis of Pompeii’.
+Pompeian Connections was begun in 2013 to document the Leverhulme Trust funded research project ‘Social Network Analysis of Pompeii’ which was undertaken at the University of Oxford, with additional support provided by the John Fell Fund.
 This project was two-fold: producing a prosopographical study of the town’s population from the inscriptions, graffiti and dipinti, and then applying network theory to analyse the form and function of the networks within the community.
-It has since expanded to include a study of elections and voting processes in Pompeii and beyond as a result of working with the dipinti, and additional topics related to the ancient world, graffiti, and art.

 The Author: Dr. Virginia L. Campbell